sagiadinos/garlic-player/src/README.md

 - reports to generate reports and send to an WebDav directory current only systemreports work
 - configuration and loggings tools

+## garlic-common

+Some common classes which are needed for all the player

 ## garlic-widget

-Classes which are needed for all the player
+A Smil player based on Qt's widget technologie (Windows, Linux, OS/X)

-## garlic-widget
+## garlic-c2qml

-A Smil player based on Qt's Widget technologie
+A Smil player based on Qt's QML technologie controlled by C++ objects (Android and iOS)

 ## garlic-qml

-A Smil player technology study based on pure QML technologie (needed for android)
+A Smil player feasibility study based on pure QML technologie with javascript objects.
+Not reconnomed for production

-## garlic-c2qml

-A Smil player based on Qt's QML technologie controlled by C++ (needed for android)

 ## garlic-dummy

-Only a minimal "client" for testing the garlic-lib (mem leaks etc..)
+Only a minimal "client" for testing the garlic-lib (e.g. responisbilitym memory leaks, etc)